 Pre breeding checks are required for mares being covered or inseminated at most commercial studs.
 Each individual stud determines its own health test entry requirements.
-They may include:

-- Clitoral swab to test for Cpntagious Equine Metritis (CEM) - Blood sample to test for Equine Viral Arteritis (EVA) and Strangles
+They may include a clitoral swab to test for Contagious Equine Metritis (CEM) and a blood sample to test for Equine Viral Arteritis (EVA).

-The B&W Stud at the Willesley clinic requires each mare to be tested for CEM, EVA and Strangles.
+The B&W Stud at the Willesley clinic requires each mare to be tested for CEM, EVA and a health report from your vet to declare they are free from strangles and other contagious disease.
 These tests need to be taken between one week and one month prior to arrival to ensure the results have been reported and are valid.
 It is also a good opportunity to assess the health of a mare's uterus and ovaries by ultrasound scan to ensure that there are no visible conditions that could affect the mare's ability to produce a foal.